bobbrowning/sudsjs/README.md

 npm install

 ```
-The config and tables directories are set up for CouchDB.

-Edit config/suds.js to set up the database type and authorisation data.

-You may need to modify config/standard-header.js.
-* For SQL databases the normal key field is 'id'.
-For NOSQL it is '_id'.
-* The _rev and xcollection fields are for CouchDB only.
-These should be removed for other systems.

-To run the admin page:  http://localhost:3000/admin.
-You will need to register the admin user first with the superuser email which is set up in config/suds.js.

-The tables directory contains the test data schema which are relevant for MongoDB or CouchDB.
-Schema for a SQL database are in tables.sql.
-You will need to retain the user schema and audit schema for the system to work.

 # Test data

-The SQLite database is included in the download.
-The dump directtory contains the MongoDB data.
+* The SQLite database is included in the download.
+* The dump directory contains the MongoDB data.
 Use Mongorestore to restore it.

-The CouchDB test database is in dumpedDB.JSON.
+* The CouchDB test database is in dumpedDB.JSON.
 Use couchdb-dump (https://github.com/danielebailo/couchdb-dump) to restore it.

  To go straight to the administration area:  http://localhost:3000/admin.
 You will be asked to log in.
 The demonstration user with wide powers is demo@demo.demo password demo.